Wait…a country singer gets a booty call from someone, and they reject it? I guess Bro-Country really is gone for good.

 Vocally, Baldridge has an okay voice that bears passing resemblance to Cole Swindell, and he’s got enough charisma to sell himself as a bitter former lover with a long memory, but I wouldn’t say there’s anything terribly compelling about his tone or delivery.
-The song mostly confines Baldridge to his (passable) lower range, but he sounds surprisingly strong when asked to pump up his volume and emotion, so much so that I think he would better off with a song that pushed him into her upper ranges more often.
+The song mostly confines Baldridge to his (passable) lower range, but he sounds surprisingly strong when asked to pump up his volume and emotion, so much so that I think he would better off with a song that pushed him into his upper ranges more often.
 For her part, Emily Weisband adds some nice harmony on the choruses, and her raspy-yet-sultry delivery is perfect for her post-chorus monologues in which she plays the role of the ex trying to convince the lead singer to let her back into his life.

 The songwriting is definitely the song’s strongest selling point, as it takes the classic Bro-Country trope of a guy asking a girl for some foreplay and turn its completely on its ear.
 Here, it’s the narrator who’s repelling the advances of a unwanted suitor (similar to Swindlell’s “Stay Downtown”), but with the added bonus of having Weisband give the suitor a voice instead of leaving them silent as in other songs.
 The lyrics themselves are fairly sharp, with neat lines such as “I ain’t trippin’ over all the words that you’re throwin’ out,” and images like the appearance of a deleted-but-not-forgotten number on a cell phone.
 The whole package is well-crafted, and helps the song stand out from the annoying sex jams that still haunt the genre.